cossatot/rocksandwater/content/pages/publications.md

 ## In review

+1. Johnson, K., Pagani, M., and ** Styron, R.**, PSHA of the southern Pacific Islands, *Geophysical Journal International*, in review, 2019.

 1. Poggi, V., Garcia-Peláez, J., **Styron, R.**, Pagani, M., and Gee, R., A Probabilistic Seismic Hazard Model for North Africa, *Bulletin of Earthquake Engineering*, in review, 2019.

-1. Morell, K., Stirling, M., Griffin, J., Archuleta, R., **Styron, R.**, and Onur, T., Seismic Hazard analyses from geologic and geomorphic data: Current and future challenges, *Tectonics*, in review, 2019.

 1. **Styron, R.** and Sherrod, B, Improving paleoseismic magnitude estimates with rupture length information: application to the Puget Lowland, WA USA, *Bulletin of the Seismological Society of America*, in review, 2019.

 ## In revision

+1. Morell, K., Stirling, M., Griffin, J., Archuleta, R., **Styron, R.**, and Onur, T., Seismic Hazard analyses from geologic and geomorphic data: Current and future challenges, *Tectonics*, in revision, 2019.

 1. **Styron, R.**, García-Pelaez, J., and Pagani, M., CCAF-DB: The Caribbean and Central American Active Fault Database, *Natural Hazards and Earth System